 In this massive reversal of the logic of development we do have some advantages.
-Today we understand better that the improvement of material well-being through economic growth is not the sole aim of development, but also important is the quality of life of the people.
+Today we understand better that the improvement of material well being through economic growth is not the sole aim of development, but also important is the quality of life of the people.
 This is a process requiring socio-cultural conditions which permit the full development of human creativity.
-In the present circumstances, specific strategies against poverty, which are aimed at the actual existence of 1.3 billion human beings, are an absolute priority for development.
+In the present circumstances, the campaign against the extreme poverty, which constitutes the actual existence of abillion human beings, is an absolute priority for development strategies.

-Specific strategies against poverty are not only a necessity in an ethical sense, but are also a must politically.
-Hunger, limited access to drinking water, to sanitation and health services, and the deterioration of hygiene and of housing, constitute the lot for a growing proportion of people living in most of the regions of the world, notably in the mega-cities.
-It is not just the fact of appalling misery and deprivation for fellow humans which we must recognize here, but the continuing threat to the economic and political evolution of those societies.
+(Specific Strentegies) The campaign against poverty is not only a necessity in an ethical sense, but it is also a must politically.
+A lack of jobs, the growth of the informal sector, and the deterioration of sanitation and of housing, which constitute the lot for a growing fraction of people living in most of the regions of the world, notably in the mega-cities, is a continuing threat to the economic and political evolution of the societies concerned.